* originally written in July 2017

 Marco Sturm enjoyed some success with the B’s, recording 193 points in 302 games across parts of five seasons.

-The Stanley Cup has eluded him to this point, giving a modicum of credence to the criticism which suggests he’s not “a winner.”
+The Stanley Cup has eluded him to this point, giving a modicum of credence to the criticism that suggests he’s not “a winner.”
 Whether or not you agree with that sentiment is beside the point.
 If you’re going to trade your 26-year-old franchise center, you’d better receive more than three role players.

 HAB-itual Losing